Acts Online

 135.07.1 Routes and areas of operations and aerodrome facilities

-(c) in the case of an aeroplane having three or more engines in the event of the failure of any two engines, maintaining the minimum en route altitude published or established by the operator for such route or airway; and
+(c) in a case of an aeroplane having three or more engines, and in an event of failure of any two engines, such aeroplane is capable of maintaining a minimum en-route altitude published or established by an operator for such route or airway; and

-(a) for other than an isolated aerodrome—
+(a) for an aerodrome other than an isolated aerodrome—

 (b) for a destination aerodrome that is isolated and for which no adequate destination alternate aerodrome exists—

-(ii) available current meteorological information indicates that the following meteorological conditions will exist from two hours before time of arrival—
+(ii) available current meteorological information indicates that the following meteorological conditions will exist from two hours before time of arrival:

 (aa) a cloud base of at least 1 000 ft above the minimum associated with the instrument approach procedure; and